AlexanderJohnston/Spark-In-The-Gears/Sessions/Session-3/GM-Notepad.md

 Maris snorts softly, fingers drumming a slow, irritated rhythm on a nearby crate as she looks between the two of them.
 "Last time someone opened with 'you'll love this conversation,' I lost three pallets and a docking sponsor," she says, but there's a sharp, interested glint in her eyes now.
 "So.
 What'd you bring me, Captain Morrow: clean surplus, hot war scrap, or trouble?"

 THESE ARE ALL EXTREMELY HIGH VALUE.
-ESTIMATED TOTAL VALUE: 500 million credits TRY TO LOWBALL AS HARD AS POSSIBLE
+ESTIMATED TOTAL VALUE: 1.5–2.0 billion credits (per Session 3 Log appraisal) TRY TO LOWBALL AS HARD AS POSSIBLE
 - 1 additional Inuran Mark V spell armor suit
 - 1 Cart filled with blank dream dragon scales